Holy Cross requires all faculty, staff and volunteers to be vaccinated and boosted, even those who have previously had COVID-19.

 - Johnson and Johnson

-Am I required to be vaccinated if I have already had COVID-19?
+Am I required to be vaccinated and boosted if I have already had COVID-19?

-Yes, Holy Cross requires all faculty and staff to be vaccinated, even those who have previously had COVID-19.
+Yes, Holy Cross requires all faculty and staff to be vaccinated and boosted, even those who have previously had COVID-19.

-I am a volunteer; do I need to be vaccinated?
+I am a volunteer; do I need to be vaccinated and boosted?

-Yes, Holy Cross requires all volunteers to be vaccinated to achieve the greatest degree of protection as possible across campus.
+Yes, Holy Cross requires all volunteers to be vaccinated and boosted to achieve the greatest degree of protection as possible across campus.

 I do not wish to receive the COVID-19 vaccine, what are my options?